-The workflow described above comprises the integration of high-quality broadband seismic data, well information, their derivative products, and several reservoir geoscience analysis tools to characterize two key CCS components: container and containment/seal.
-The interpretation stage on its own provides geological understanding: sediment distribution, faulting, layer dipping, depositional environment.
+The workflow described above, comprises the integration of high-quality broadband seismic data, well information, their derivative products, and several reservoir geoscience analysis tools to characterize two key CCS components: container and containment/seal.
+The interpretation stage on its own provides geological understanding: sediment distribution, faulting, layer onlapping, and depositional environment.
 The petrophysical and rock physics analysis is the bridge linking elastic properties (Ip and Vp/Vs) to reservoir properties (PhiT or Vclay) for both the overburden/seal level and container.
 The well to seismic tie augments confidence in the reliability of the reservoir properties estimation away from the wells.
 Finally, the calibration of seismic velocities improves the depth transform for the structure of the container or its thickness and is crucial for the capacity volumetrics.
 As the implemented workflow is mainly data driven it can be relatively easily extended over large areas for CCS site screening and characterization purposes.
+Ranking and evaluation of various CCS sites can be done using the presented risk evaluation matrix and open up the possibility to look for a site at scale.